How to Stop Using Food as a Coping Mechanism: Alternative Ways to Self-Soothe

 Understanding Food as a Coping Mechanism

 Stress is a particularly significant trigger for emotional eating.
-One study found that 64% of 2,333 participants used food as a coping mechanism for stress; and as perceived stress increased, so did body weight.[2]
+A study published in the journal Clinical Nutrition ESPEN (European Society for Clinical Nutrition and Metabolism) found that 64% of 2,333 participants used food as a coping mechanism for stress; and as perceived stress increased, so did body weight.[2]

 Stress itself is a difficult emotion that requires self-soothing.
 To perpetuate the problem, stress is also an appetite suppressant, blurring the lines between feelings of hunger and fullness.[3], [4] When internal cues are muted, it can heighten emotional eating and the use of food as a coping mechanism.